Click on the question to view the answer.

 You will need to submit the following information to complete the transaction:

-In order to avoid the incident from being recorded as a toll violation, the toll payment envelope must have all the required information filled out completely and be received by the Tollway within 7 days of the unpaid toll.
+In order to avoid the incident from being recorded as a toll violation, the toll payment form must have all the required information filled out completely and be received by the Tollway within 7 days of the unpaid toll.

 In order to determine which toll you missed, you can view a Tollway map with rates by going to our map page and the link titled "Virtual Tollway".